build-trust/ockam/documentation/guides/draft/rust/get-started/xx-secure-channel-over-hub-node/README.md

-# Secure channel over Hub Node
+# Secure Channel via a Node in Ockam Hub

 ## Introduction